filipe11402/DDD-ValueObjects/README.md

 }
 ```

-It looks alright, looking at a glance, but as mentioned above, our price is tied up to a currency, and has a minimum amount.
+It looks alright, looking at a glance, but as mentioned above, our price is tied up to a currency.

 So here is where a ValueObject can be used...
 #### But why?